Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Appendix: Additional notation and background

 Then $x^{-1} \cdot x = 1 = x \cdot x^{-1}$.
 A division algebra $D$ is regarded as a field if the multiplication law of the algebra $D$ is commutative (abelian). \end{defn}

 \begin{defn} A finite dimensional algebra $A$ over a field $F$ is {\it semi-simple} if there is no non-zero nilpotent ideal. \end{defn}

-\ \begin{anythng} Although a minimum explanation on rational (pure) Hodge structure is given already in the appendix of \cite{Kanno:2017nub}, we also repeat without worrying about overlap here.
-That is partly because we should have an eye on something beyond the most conventional pure rational Hodge structure in this article, and also because not much emphasis was given to the role played by a polarization of a rational Hodge structure.
+\ \begin{anythng} Although a minimum explanation on rational (pure) Hodge structure is given already in Appendix B of \cite{Kanno:2017nub}, we also repeat some of it here without worrying about overlap.
+That is partly because we should have an eye on something beyond the most conventional pure rational Hodge structure in this article, and also because not much emphasis was given to the role played by a polarization of a rational Hodge structure in \cite{Kanno:2017nub}.
 So, let us start from the basics. \end{anythng}

 \begin{defn} Let $V_\Q$ be a vector space over $\Q$.
 A {\it pure rational Hodge structure on} $V_\Q$ {\it of weight-$m$} is a decomposition of a vector space over $\C$,

 satisfying $([V_\Q\otimes \C]^{p,q})^{\rm c.c.} = [V_\Q\otimes \C]^{q,p}$.
 The word ``pure'' is often omitted; it is retained only when there is a high chance of confusion with a mixed rational Hodge structure (mentioned in footnote \ref{fn:mixed-HS}) or with a generalized Hodge structure we introduce in Def. \ref{defn:gen-HS}. \end{defn}